^

 Confusion with acids

-Vitamin N vs. Diabetes
+Vitamin N against diabetes

-Diabetic neuropathy and vitamin N
+Diabetic Neuropathy and Vitamin N

 Glucose (sugar) is involved in the aging process because of its ability to react with certain proteins, such as collagen, to produce glycation.
 That is, glucose molecules make the protein less functional, which will lead to its destruction.
-As we age, the level of glycosylation of proteins in our body tends to increase.
+As we age, the level of glycosylation of proteins in our bodies tends to increase.

-Practical ways of using
+Practical ways of use

 Alzheimer's disease